Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 - [`management-nodes-rollout` with CSM upgrade](#21-management-nodes-rollout-with-csm-upgrade)
 - [`management-nodes-rollout` without CSM upgrade](#22-management-nodes-rollout-without-csm-upgrade)

-### **Note for CSM V1.7.0**
+### Note for CSM `V1.7.0`

-Starting with CSM V1.7.0, administrators can use an IMS image and configuration from CFS built outside of IUF to perform the `management-nodes-rollout` stage.
-The image and configuration can be explicitly passed in the iuf-cli command.
+Starting with CSM `V1.7.0`, administrators can use an IMS image and configuration from CFS built outside of IUF to perform the `management-nodes-rollout` stage.
+The image and configuration can be explicitly passed in the IUF CLI command.

 For example, to upgrade a storage node using an image and CFS configuration created outside of the `prepare-images` stage, the command could look like this: